 One of the world’s greatest personalities and awe-inspiring leaders, Nelson Mandela gave a new meaning to revolution.
 Having been elected the first black President of South Africa after the country’s long battle with apartheid, he was the beginning of a new dawn for those who faced misfortune in its worst manifestation.
 With a vivacious zeal for life and a smiling face, he became a force to reckon with in his fight against apartheid.
-With America facing a massive upheaval and actively protesting against racial discrimination, black people are still struggling to be seen as equal in a world that discriminates on a paltry issue like skin color.
-Through this blog, we aim to explore the journey of education of Nelson Mandela, the revolution he led against his country’s oppressive white regime, and the lessons we can learn from him to create a better and equal world for everyone!
+With America facing a massive upheaval and actively protesting against racial discrimination, black people are still struggling to be seen as equal in a world that discriminates on a paltry issue like skin colour.
+Through this blog, we aim to explore the journey of education of Nelson Mandela, the revolution he led against his country’s oppressive white regime and the lessons we can learn from him to create a better and equal world for everyone!

 “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”